Umang-Mittal/github-slideshow/_posts/0000-01-02-Umang-Mittal.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our Github Desktop Edited slide!"
 ---
 This is github testing slide 1
 This is github testing slide 1 line 2